Open-ET/openet-disalexi-ancillary/insolation_hourly_assets/README.md

 gcloud functions call disalexi-insolation-hourly --project openet-dri --data '{"start":"2021-10-01","end":"2021-10-05"}'
 ```

-If no arguments are passed to the scheduler it will check the last 60 days for missing assets.
+If no arguments are passed to the scheduler it will check the last 3 months for missing assets.

 ```
 gcloud functions call disalexi-insolation-hourly --project openet-dri